felsenhower/yavl-cpp/README.md

 </details>

-By default, `yavl-compiler` creates declarations, readers, writers, and validators.
+By default, `yavl-compile` creates declarations, readers, writers, and validators.
 Except for the declarations, this functionality depends on `yaml-cpp`.
 See the [Wiki](../../wiki/Command-Line-Interface) for the complete Command Line Interface description.

 When including this header into your C/C++ project, don't forget to add a `-I/path/to/yavl-cpp/include/` to your `CFLAGS` and to add `yaml-cpp`: